Accelerating operator Sinkhorn iteration with overrelaxation: Operator Sinkhorn iteration

-(where $\tr$ denotes the trace), which is the supremum of a continuous function over a compact set.
+($\tr$ denoting the trace), where the right hand side is the supremum of a continuous function over a compact set and hence finite (in fact, $\chi^2$ equals this supremum).
 By~\eqref{eq: contraction ratio}, the map $S_1$ then is a contraction in Hilbert metric with Lipschitz constant $\Lambda_1 < 1$.
 Similarly, $S_2$ is shown to be a contraction in Hilbert metric with a Lipschitz constant $\Lambda_2 < 1$.
 We note that in the case of matrix scaling, the corresponding Lipschitz constants $\Lambda_1$ and $\Lambda_2$ are equal (which follows from an explicit formula; see,~e.g.,~\cite[Theorem~A.6.2]{Lemmens2012}), but we were not able to clarify whether this is true or not in our more general case of operator scaling.

 As a result of these considerations, one can prove the following existence and convergence statement.

 \begin{theorem}[{cf.~\cite[Theorem~6]{Georgiou2015} and~\cite[Corollary~9.16]{Idel2016}}] Assume that the CP map $\Phi$ with Kraus operators $\bA = (A_1,\dots,A_k)$ is positivity improving.
 Then the map $\bS$ in~\eqref{eq: fixed-point map} has a unique orbit $(\mu X_*,\mu^{-1} Y_*)$, $\mu > 0$, of fixed points in $\caC_m \times \caC_n$.
 For any initialization $Y_0 \in \caC_n$, the iterates $(X_t,Y_t)$ of Algorithm~\ref{algo: PD-FPI} converge to $(X_*,Y_*)$ in the Hilbert metric (i.e.~in the sense of orbits) at a linear rate satisfying